unixpickle/learnos/README.md

  * Create PS/2 driver
  * Implement socket system and test multitasking
  * Replace all appropriate `uint64_t` with `page_t`
+ * Check that we don't flush the timer while an interrupt is pending

 # Subtrees